JasonTongg/EtherTransferApp/README.md

 ## Smart Contract Repository

-The smart contract that this frontend interacts with is available in the `ethertransfercontract` repository.
+The smart contract that this frontend interacts with is available in my repository namely `EtherTransferContract`.
 You can view and manage the contract's code and deployment from there.

 - **Smart Contract Repository:** [EtherTransferContract](https://github.com/JasonTongg/EtherTransferContract)